 Arranging Pre- or Post- Trip Plans – We often see AFSers on your Private Facebook Page urging others to join them in traveling to other countries before or after our trip.
 Stopovers are great to add, but understand AFS has nothing to do with this nor is responsible for side trips.

-Emergency Contact –Please call the AFS phone at: 770-432-8225, or email us at: email@example.com.
+Emergency Contact – AFS phone or text 770-432-8225, or email us at https://www.afstravelers.com/contact-us/ More contacts will be provided with your Final Docs email 2 to 3 weeks before departure.
 Your guide can handle a call home for a true emergency.
-Do not expect to use your trip leader’s cell phone; you’ll need to use your own cell phone.
+Do not expect to use your trip leader’s cell phone; you’ll need to use your own.

-While travel insurance is optional, in today’s world we highly encourage you to get standard coverage to cover trip interruption and cancellation.
-Call to ask what Covid coverage they have.
-Some companies cover Covid related issues.
+Travel Insurance– While travel insurance is optional, in today’s world we highly encourage you to get standard coverage to cover trip interruption and cancellation.
 Best source for all is www.insuremytrip.com.
 CFAR or cancel for any reason covers Covid but is expensive.
 Note that no company covers for fear.

 Travel Psychology 101 – Prepare for your departure joyfully with no contempt before investigation upon arrival.
 Please understand that whenever you travel, things are not like at home and changes may occur.
 Great trips work best for those with an open mind, flexible attitude and adventuresome spirit.
 If changes occur, embrace them with serendipity.
 Who knows?…The unexpected may prove to be a better experience.
 Adapt and go with the flow with a laid-back attitude.
 Be spontaneous.
 Be tolerant of foreign cultures in respecting their centuries of traditions.
 Embrace the differences.
 Be curious, not shy.
 Smile – locals will sense your energy of kindness and kindness always begets kindness.
 (This goes for your roommate, too.
 Most of us are used to living on our own; but, have fun while being accommodating and patient when sharing a room with another fellow traveler).
 Our common goal is to experience different cultures, make new friends, get great photos, have large fun, and return home safely with memories worthy of recollection.